twilighty-abhi/ui-ux-chatbot/README.md

 ```
 .
-├── backend/
+├── api/
-│   ├── app.py             # Flask server for the backend
+│   ├── index.py           # Flask server for the backend
-│   ├── prompt.txt         # The knowledge base for the AI
+│   └── prompt.txt         # The knowledge base for the AI
-│   ├── requirements.txt   # Python dependencies
-│   └── .env               # For API keys (ignored by Git)
 │
 ├── frontend/
 │   ├── src/